gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 I make just one stop, at Aziz the bookseller's.
 Running off with my best friend's girl is one thing, but running off with someone's books is quite another.
-"Now remember---" I start.
+"Now remember—" I start.

 "I never saw you," he says.
 We studied together, back when he wanted to grow up to be a magician.
 "And I have no idea where you've gone, or what you were